 Eyewitnesses of the altercation said it was ‘bizarre’, ‘unprecedented’ and ‘completely new territory for the Court to be adjudicating on’.
 A UN Spokesperson explained the current situation in the rapidly escalating affair.

-‘We’ve also heard reports of other, possibly associated political manoeuvrings across the University precinct.
-One student has apparently erected a model replica of his father’s second home on a desk in the basement of Life Sciences.
+“We’ve also heard reports of other, possibly associated political manoeuvrings across the University precinct.
+One student has apparently erected a model replica of his father’s second home on a desk in Red 3.

-‘Another left her pony grazing in the ASS’s new ‘green space’.
-All this, just to save a friend a seat, even though everyone knows having a pal nearby whilst revising destroys all productivity.’
+“Another left her pony grazing on the green space outside Sam Alex.
+All this, just to save a friend a seat, even though everyone knows having a pal nearby whilst revising destroys all productivity.”

 “The defendant and the accused were set to appear in court over the summer but will have to appear via video link as, unfortunately, they’ve already got STA flights to South East Asia booked in for the same time.”